semantic-flow/sflo-dendron-notes/sflow.concept.namespace.root.md

 ---

-The "[[root namespace|sflow.concepts.namespace.root]]" is first part of the URL under which all of [[sflow.concepts.site]]'s identifiers live.
+The "[[root namespace|sflow.concept.namespace.root]]" is first part of the URL under which all of [[sflow.concept.site]]'s identifiers live.
 It is determined by the publishing platform.

 Github pages presents two options: